Janiel777/Sudoku-Solving-Algorithm-time-complexity/README.md

 <a name="What-is-brute-force-technique"></a>
 # What is brute force technique
-Using brute force when designing an algorithm to solve a problem is basically calculating all possible scenarios until the correct solution is found.
-Normally, this technique is usually the last option since even for a computer the execution time until finding the correct solution can be extremely enormous.
-Even so, this does not mean that it is ruled out as an algorithm design technique.
-A simple example could be in the exhaustive search for a password.
-Unless we have some clues as to what the password could be, we would have no choice but to try all possible combinations.
-However, if we know that the password begins with x characters, that would greatly reduce the number of possible combinations when finding the password.
+Using brute force when designing an algorithm to solve a problem is basically calculating all possible scenarios until you find the correct solution.
+Normally this technique is usually the last option since even for a computer the execution time until finding the correct solution can be extremely enormous.
+Even so, this does not mean that it is discarded as an algorithm design technique.
+A simple example could be searching exhaustively for a password.
+Unless we have some clues as to what the password could be, we would have no choice but to try every possible combination.
+However, if we know that the password can only begin and end with numbers, that would greatly reduce the number of possible combinations when finding the password.

 In the context of a sudoku, the clues are the numbers that are in the same column, row and box of each cell without a number.
 In this way, many possibilities could be discarded for each cell without a number, which would considerably reduce the number of combinations that we would have to perform.
 But would this make it viable to use brute force to solve a sudoku?